Self-reinforcing feedback and human behaviour

 “Structures [feedback cycles] of which we are unaware hold us prisoner.
 Conversely, learning to see the structures within which we operate begins a process of freeing ourselves from previously unseen forces and ultimately mastering the ability to work with and change them.”
 (Senge, 1992, p 94)

-A network of feedback cycles organises problem gambling.
 In my counselling work, several of these amplifying cycles were directly useful with clients.
-Others were not, but contribute to a broader understanding of how systems theory models human behaviour.
+Others were not, but they contribute to understanding how systems theory applies to human behaviour.

 This diagram shows the dynamic driving this client’s problem gambling.